LuisEd2094/MaxSquare/README.md

 All lines must have the same length
-The characters on the map can only be those introduced in the first line The amount of lines will be equal to the 'lines' defined in the first line of the .txt
+The characters on the map can only be those introduced in the first line The amount of lines will be equal to the 'lines' defined in the first line of the .txt It must contain at least 2 lines, first one with Map information and second with at least a single valid character.

 Example of valid map: